 Language for Software updates Title and Description

-That’s all about the SCUP in Windows 10 and the 2-minute process to get this amazing tool in your Windows.
+That’s all about the SCUP in Windows 11 or 10 and the 2-minute process to get this amazing tool in your Windows.
 Don’t waste any more time, enlighten your business with System Center Updates Publisher.